telerik/blazor-docs/components/form/overview.md

 * `[Editable(false)]` - to render the built-in editor as disabled so the user cannot change its value.

 You can customize the editors further through the [form items]({%slug form-formitems%}).
 Explicit settings you provide through the parameters will take precedence over data annotation attributes.

-### Form Buttons

-The Form Buttons allow you to add custom buttons to the Form.
-You can use the `FormButtons` tag to add a Clear button to the Form.
-If the `FormButtons` tag is defined there will be no default buttons in the Form.
-[See the FormButtons article for more information...]({%slug form-formitems-buttons%})

-### Form Groups

-You can group Form items that are logically connected.
-[See the FormGroupsarticle for more information...]({%slug form-formgroups%})

-### Form Events

-You can react to user interactions with the Form through the available events.
-[See the Events article for more information...]({%slug form-events%})

-### Form Validation

-To validate and provide validation configuration to the Telerik Blazor Form you can use the `FormValidation` tag.
-[See the Validation article for more information...]({%slug form-validation%})

 ## Form Parameters